hussamkhatib/currency-convertor-extension/readme.md

 ## Chrome extension for Currency Convertor
-A lightweight extension that allows to compare 33 different currencies.
+A lightweight extension that allows to compare between 33 different currencies.